A Green New Deal for Leeds City Region

 GALBA’s Vision for a Sustainable Local Economy

-We are pleased to announce our new report: A Green New Deal for Leeds City Region: GALBA's Vision for a Sustainable Local Economy.
+We are pleased to present our report: A Green New Deal for Leeds City Region: GALBA's Vision for a Sustainable Local Economy.

 Our starting point for this report is to accept four facts:

 the climate crisis is a real and present danger

 to prevent its worst effects, we must cut emissions in half by 2030

 there is no realistic prospect of cutting aviation emissions in half by 2030

 So we must - and we can - change our local economy to create a safer future for everyone.
 Expanding aviation is the wrong way forward.
 There is a better way.